 - Must provide a negative drug screen result prior to employment.

 - Must pass a post-employment physical and TB test and on-going physical assessments as required.

-- Have the ability to perform physical demands associated with daily operational functions, property management, and client interactions, such as standing, bending, lifting, participation in physical activities, facility cleaning (interior and exterior) and maintenance, and other rotating assignments.
+- Have the ability to perform physical demands associated with daily operational functions, property management, and client interactions, such as standing, bending, lifting, participation in physical activities and other rotating assignments.

-- Have the ability to comprehend and produce accurate program documentation, including, but not limited to, client treatment plans, progress summaries, and community correspondence.
+- Have the ability to comprehend and produce accurate program documentation, including, but not limited to, client educational reports and community correspondence.

 - Have the ability to communicate professionally with consumers, including, but not limited to, parents, colleagues, and community service providers.